radgeek/feedwordpress/readme.txt

 	Content-type header.
 This version includes an extension to SimplePie's content-type sniffer that offers more permissive handling of the HTTP headers.

+*	MORE FULL-TEXT "EXCERPTS" NOW PROPERLY SHORTENED.
+Version 2010.0528 introduced code to control for cases in which elements intended for item summaries are (ill-advisedly) used to carry the full text of posts;
+	past versions of FeedWordPress would simply include the full text of the post in the excerpt field, but newer versions now attempt to detect this condition when it arises and to head it off, by blanking out the excerpt field and filling it with an automatically generated short, plain text excerpt from the full content.
+This release broadens the test conditions that indicate when an excerpt field is treated as identical to the full text of the post, and should therefore improve the handling of some feeds (such as Google Reader feeds) where the full text of each post was still appearing in the excerpt field.

+*	FILTERS: `syndicated_item_published` AND `syndicated_item_updated`
+	FILTERS NOW ALLOW FILTER AUTHORS TO CHANGE POST TIMESTAMPS.
+You can now use the `syndicated_item_published` and `syndicated_item_updated` filter
+	hooks to write filters or add-ons which directly change the post date and most-recently-updated timestamps on incoming syndicated posts.
+Props to niska for pointing out where the filters needed to be applied in order to change WordPress's internal timestamps for incoming posts.

 = 2010.0531 =